TCGV/DataReplication/README.md

 # DataReplication
-Study of the effect of graph topologies in data replication

-## Details
 Graph theory is extensively studied, experimented on and applied to communications networks 📡.
 Depending on a communication network’s requirements it may benefit from adopting one or another network topology: Point to point, Ring, Star, Tree, Mesh, and so forth.

 In this repository I analyze a network topology based on unweighted random regular graphs, and evaluate its robustness for data replication amid partial network disruption.